Stephan Shakespeare: YouGov

 In 2000, Shakespeare founded YouGov with Nadhim Zahawi.
-In 2001, YouGov predicted Labour’s 10-point general election victory to within one percentage point.
+In 2001, YouGov predicted Labour's 10-point general election victory to within one percentage point.
 YouGov expanded its business in 2006–2007 by acquiring market research businesses in the Middle East, the United States, Germany and Scandinavia.
 The company further expanded in 2010 and 2011, acquiring two further businesses in the United States.
 In 2011, the company established itself in Paris.
 In 2014, YouGov acquired Asia-Pacific based business, Decision Fuel.

 After a spell as the joint CEO with co-founder Zahawi, Shakespeare took the title of Chief Innovations Officer until he became sole CEO in May 2010, when Zahawi resigned from the board in order to stand for election to the House of Commons.
 As of October 2014, Shakespeare owned about 6 percent of YouGov's shares.
 In July 2008, The Guardian listed Shakespeare as among the top 100 media personalities in the UK, calling him "the pollster with the uncanny ability of getting it right."

+In 2022, the media reported Shakespeare would be departing YouGov and become Non-Exec Chair.